Curriculum and Books

 When you start homeschooling, one of your first questions might be about which curriculum or materials to use to teach your child.
 There are many options for curriculum that you can purchase, but you can also put together your own curriculum by making individual lessons and activities.

-I'll list some of my favorites below, but I honestly haven't found many complete curriculum programs that I like for all students with autism, so I prefer to put together my own curriculum for each child I work with using a combination of published curriculum and supplemental activities.
+I'll list some of my favorites curriculums below, but I honestly haven't found many complete curriculum programs that I like for all students with autism, so I prefer to put together my own curriculum for each child I work with using a combination of published curriculum and supplemental activities that I make myself.

 To put together your own curriculum, start by setting-up a plan for assessment and progress tracking (such as a homeschool IEP).
 This allows you to know what skills and knowledge your child already has, and then create goals to build on those.
 Once you have some goals, you can then make or find lessons and activities that match those goals.